haidarim/LPIC1/LPIC1.md

 export PATH=$PATH:/path
 ```

+**.bashrc file:** This file in Linux is a script that runs every time a new terminal session is started in interactive mode.
+It is used to configure the user's environment, set up aliases, functions, environment variables and more.
+This file is stored ini the user's home directory i.e. `~/.bashrc`.

+Using export to set enviaronment variables will save the variable temorary.
+But when we add a variable in the `.bashrc` file, it will store it permanently.

 **Aliases In Linux:** We can create shortcut or an alternatvive names for a command or a series of commands.
 Aliases are used to create custom, often shorter, command names for frequently used or complex commands, making it easier to work in the shell.
 ```sh